What is Glaucoma?

-Depending on the degree of glaucoma, it can be treated with medication (eye drops), glaucoma surgery or laser therapy.
-Typically, eye drops are tried first to control glaucoma.
+Depending on the type and degree of glaucoma, treatment may include medication (eye drops), glaucoma surgery or laser therapy.
+Typically, eye drops are tried first to control the elevated intraocular pressure of glaucoma.
 However, surgery might be required if the patient’s glaucoma is more pronounced.
 An exciting recent development in glaucoma treatment is the SLT therapy.
 This method uses a special laser to reduce the pressure in the eye — the key to halting the progress of glaucoma.
 The laser’s energy is precisely targeted, affecting only select cells and leaving the surrounding tissue intact.
 As a result, the SLT procedure is usually painless, and the patient can resume regular activities immediately after treatment.

 Combining Vision Correction Treatments

 Dr. Lippman specializes in a variety of advanced treatments to provide his patients with the best possible vision correction results.
-Certain glaucoma patients also develop cataracts, which Dr. Lippman can treat by performing cataract surgery.
-During this procedure, he removes patients’ clouded lenses and replaces them with sophisticated premium intraocular lens implants (IOLs), such as Crystalens.
-These IOLs become a permanent part of the eye, allowing patients to see clearly at various distances.
-Dr. Lippman is also a highly skilled eye surgeon who has corrected the vision of many LASIK Westchester County patients.
+Certain glaucoma patients also develop cataracts, which Dr. Lippman can treat by performing combined glaucoma and cataract surgery.